3.10 Commercial or industrial connections - CT metering large low voltage connections (more than 400Amps)

 Space for CT metering

-• Providing the space for CT metering as shown on the drawing provided with their Quote
+• Providing the space for CT metering as shown on the latest drawing provided by UK Power Networks for the Works associated with your Quote.

 Cables

-• The supply, installation, and maintenance of single core cables PVC/AWA/PVC or XLPE/AWA/PVC of an approved type necessary to establish the connection between the supply terminals and the Customers switches.
+• The supply, installation, and maintenance of single core cables PVC/AWA/PVC or XLPE/AWA/PVC of an approved type necessary to establish the connection between the supply terminals and the Customer's switches.
 The maximum thermal rating under full load of these cables must not exceed 70 °C, as under normal circumstances, this is the maximum temperature rating of the associated LV switchgear and metering equipment.
-Company staff will carry out the jointing of these cables to UK Power Networks' supply terminals.
+UK Power Networks representatives will carry out the jointing of these cables to UK Power Networks' supply terminals.

 Electricity Supply Regulations 1988